ADHD testing: Understanding Qbtech norm data

 Are a patient’s test results compared with the results of a specific individual in the database?

 No, the normative database uses a mathematical model to provide a smoothed benchmark curve.
-This means that patients’ data is compared against a curve that reflects the data from normative samples of the same age but that is also informed by the results from neighboring cohorts.
+This means that clinicians compare patients’ data against a curve that reflects the data from normative samples of the same age, but that neighboring cohorts’ results also inform.

-As an example, the results of a seventeen-year-old will be compared with a curve that not only represents the data of other seventeen-year-olds but is informed by the data of 16- and 19-year-olds and other age groups across the cohort.
+As an example, we will compare the results of a 17-year-old with a curve that not only represents the data of other 17-year-olds but is informed by the data of 16- and 19-year-olds and other age groups across the cohort.
 The advantage of this approach is that there is comparable data for patients of all ages within the test range of 6-60.

 The use of the normative database for comparison also helps reduce birthdate bias in ADHD.
-A child of nine years and one month is compared with data at this same stage of development (nine years and one month).
+This means, the data of a nine-year and one-month-old is compared with ‘norm’ data at the same stage of development (nine years and one month).

 Whereas when subjective observations are made this is often within a school setting, so a child of nine years and one month will be compared alongside classmates who may be nearly a year older.
 At a young age, this differential development can be significant.